Live on Red Rocks

 Live on Red Rocks is a double-CD live album released by O.A.R. on November 19, 2012.
 The album was recorded at Red Rocks Amphitheatre in Morrison, CO on July 15, 2012.
-The concert was released on full-length DVD on November 19, 2012, and on Blu-ray on March 19, 2013.
+The concert was released on full-length DVD on November 19, 2012; it was released on Blu-ray on March 19, 2013.
 It is O.A.R.'s fifth released live album and twelfth released album overall.
 This marks the first live release to feature part-time touring members Evan Oberla (trombone, vocals) and Jon Lampley (trumpet, vocals).